 My Favorite Beanies

-Beanies are a staple in my closet, and while tend to wear them year-round, I find myself reaching for them more when winter hits.
-I wanted to round up some of my favorites, since I’m always on the hunt for ones that are comfy, soft, warm, keep their shape over time, and most importantly… not itchy.
+Beanies are a staple in my closet, and while I’ve been known to wear them sporadically throughout the year, I find myself reaching for them non-stop once winter rolls around.
+I’m really picky when it comes to beanies; they must be comfy, soft, warm, keep their shape over time, and most importantly… not itchy.

 Plush Slouchy Beanie - This beanie seems overpriced but is 100% worth it.
 This is the softest beanie with the perfect amount of slouch and it keeps you warm without overheating.
 This is my go-to gift for people during the holidays - not everyone is comfortable spending so much on a beanie, but once they wear it, they get it, and while there’s more important things to life than materialistic items, I love when clothing or an accessory can make someone feel special and transform their whole mood.

-Pom Beanie - Typically, all of the beanies I wear that have a pom have been knit by my mom.
-Since she can’t make one for everyone, Free People also makes great pom beanies that are super soft but not itchy.
+Pom Beanie - Nearly all of the beanies I wear that have a pom have been knit by my mom.
+Since she can’t make one for everyone, Free People also makes great pom beanies that are super soft, warm without making you sweat, and not itchy.
 I think they’re also priced really fairly, too - mine still look and feel brand new, years later.

 Waffle Knit Beanie - I love a waffle knit/ thermal vibe for winter.
-Ours pictured above are from a cute coffee shop called Bitty and Beau but you can also find really good ones at ski shops/ sports stores; I’ve linked one here.
+Ours pictured above are from a cute coffee shop called Bitty and Beau but you can usually find the best ones at ski shops and sports stores; I’ve linked one here if you’d rather shop online.

 best budget-friendly beanies